Lance Armstrong (politician)

-Lance John Edward Armstrong (born 17 February 1940) is an Australian former politician.
-Born in Perth, Western Australia, he was active in Tasmania and is currently a minister with the Uniting Church in Albury.
+Lance John Edward Armstrong (17 February 1940 – 14 October 2023) was an Australian politician.
+Born in Perth, Western Australia, he was active in Tasmania and subsequently as a minister with the Uniting Church in Albury.

 Political career

-In 1989, Armstrong was elected, together with Christine Milne, Di Hollister, and incumbents Gerry Bates and Bob Brown, to the Tasmanian House of Assembly for Bass as a member of a group of independents under the leadership of Bob Brown, after a community backlash against a proposed paper pulp mill near Devonport.
-They together formed an alliance called the Green Independents, and held the balance of power in the government for three years, keeping Michael Field's minority Labor Party government in power in an arrangement called the Labor–Green Accord.
+Armstrong chose to stand for Parliament at the 1989 Tasmanian state election in Bass following an invitation by Bob Brown, who had been the first Australian parliamentary representative of what would later be known as the Greens.
+Armstrong was motivated to accept Brown's invitation due to a number of factors, including unabated exploitation of the Tasmanian natural environment for the benefit of multinational corporations, tactics of the Robin Gray government, and abusive language being used in the Tasmanian Parliament.
+In regards to the latter concern, Armstrong stated that a strong motivator in him choosing to contest was language used to describe Christine Milne after she first considered standing for election, with a member using parliamentary privilege to label Milne a "parliamentary prostitute".

+Armstrong was successful in being elected, and sat alongside Brown, Milne, Di Hollister, and Gerry Bates as independents in the Tasmanian parliament.
+An attempt by the Gray government to fast-track legislation to build a pulp mill at Wesley Vale, in Armstrong's electorate of Bass, contributed in bringing environmental issues to the forefront of the election campaign.
+Following the election, the five independents began to use the moniker of 'Green Independents', which had been used by media throughout the election campaign in reference to them.

+The Green Independents held the balance of power, with 17 Liberal members and 13 Labor members in the 35-member House of Assembly.
+Following a decision by the Liberal Party to reject negotiations, the Green Independents were left with two choices — make an agreement with the Labor Party, or remain on the crossbenches.
+Ultimately, the decision was made to sign the Labor–Green Accord, installing Michael Field of Labor as Premier.

 The state election of 1992 saw all five sitting Greens re-elected, but with a drop in their vote of around 25% and with a majority Liberal government in power.
 After the election, these independents were reconstituted as the Tasmanian Greens.
 However, they still operated akin to independents, as the Tasmanian Greens had adopted the policy of allowing parliamentary members a "conscience vote" on all issues.

 In April, Armstrong introduced a bill to restrict advertising and display of publications.
 This bill was aimed at the display of publications such as People and Playboy in newsagents, which Armstrong argued were degrading to women, although magazine Green Left Weekly argued that "Armstrong's censorship legislation is likely to increase the climate of repressiveness around sexuality".

 At the 1996 election, four Greens were returned and the Greens achieved the balance of power with a Liberal minority government, but Armstrong lost his seat of Bass.